Mudvayne

-Mudvayne is an American heavy metal band formed in Peoria, Illinois in 1996.
-Known for their sonic experimentation, face and body paint, masks and uniforms, the band has sold over six million records worldwide, including nearly three million in the United States.
-The group consists of guitarist Greg Tribbett, drummer Matthew McDonough, lead vocalist Chad Gray, and bassist Ryan Martinie.
-The band became popular in the late-1990s Peoria, Illinois underground music scene, and found success with the single "Dig" from their debut album L.D.
+Mudvayne is an American heavy metal band formed in Peoria, Illinois, in 1996.
+Known for their sonic experimentation, face and body paint, masks and uniforms, the band has sold over five million records worldwide.
+The group consists of lead guitarist Greg Tribbett, drummer Matthew McDonough, lead vocalist Chad Gray, bassist Ryan Martinie and live rhythm guitarist Marcus Rafferty.
+The band became popular in the late-1990s Peoria underground music scene, and they found success with the single "Dig" from their debut album L.D.
 50 (2000).
-After releasing four more albums and touring relentlessly for nearly a decade, Mudvayne went on hiatus in 2010.
-They reunited in 2021 and continue to perform live.
+After releasing four more albums and touring for nearly a decade, Mudvayne went on hiatus in 2010.
+They reunited in 2021, continuing to perform live, and on August 28, 2025 released their first new song in sixteen years titled "Hurt People Hurt People".

 History

 Early days, Kill, I Oughtta and L.D.
 50 (1996–2001)

-Mudvayne, formed in 1996 in Peoria, Illinois, originally consisted of lead singer Chad Gray, bassist Shawn Barclay, guitarist Greg Tribbett and drummer Matthew McDonough.
-The band's lineup finalized when Gray, who was earning $40,000 a year in a factory, quit his day job to become its singer.
+Mudvayne, formed in 1996 in Peoria, Illinois, originally consisted of guitarist Greg Tribbett, drummer Matthew McDonough and bassist Shawn Barclay.
+The band's lineup was finalized a matter of months later when Chad Gray, who was earning $40,000 a year in a factory, quit his day job to become its lead singer.
 In 1997, Mudvayne financed its debut EP, Kill, I Oughtta.

-During the EP's recording Barclay was replaced by Ryan Martinie, former bassist for the progressive rock band Broken Altar.
+During the EP's recording, Barclay was replaced by Ryan Martinie, former bassist for the progressive rock band Broken Altar.
 After self-distributing Kill, I Oughtta, Mudvayne adopted stage names and face paint.

 Chuck Toler managed the band as they recorded their 2000 debut album L.D.
 50. For the album, Mudvayne experimented with a ragged, dissonant sound; a sound collage, prepared for the album, was used as a series of interludes.
 L.D.
 50 was produced by the band and Garth Richardson, with executive production by Slipknot member Shawn Crahan and Slipknot manager Steve Richards.

 L.D.
 50 peaked at No. 1 on the Billboard Top Heatseekers chart and No. 85 on the Billboard 200.
 The singles "Dig" and "Death Blooms" peaked at No. 33 and No. 32 on the Mainstream Rock Tracks chart.
 Although the album was praised, some critics found the band hard to take seriously.

 To promote L.D.
 50, Mudvayne played on the Tattoo the Earth tour with Nothingface, Slayer, Slipknot and Sevendust.
 Nothingface guitarist Tom Maxwell became friends with Mudvayne vocalist Chad Gray, and they explored the possibility of a supergroup.
 The following year, Nothingface again toured with Mudvayne; although plans for a supergroup continued, they were put on hold due to scheduling conflicts.
 Gray and Maxwell had discussed five names for the group, and Mudvayne guitarist Greg Tribbett approached Maxwell "out of the blue" to join it.
 Although Nothingface drummer Tommy Sickles played on the group's demo, the search for another drummer began.